 Where there is new wine, there must be a new wineskin; a ‘flexible container’ for the new anointing God has for us.
 It’s time to ask:

-- What strategies does God have for us to embrace?
+- Are there new strategies God has for us to embrace?

 - What is the Holy Spirit indicating, as we pray about this?

 7. New Wine Means God’s Promise is Being Fulfilled

 When God promised His people the land of Canaan, He spoke consistently of the new wine.
 It was ‘part of the package’—something tangible they could look forward to in the Promised Land.